 Parents should try to make appointments outside of school hours wherever possible.
 Where appointments during school time are unavoidable, we ask that parent notifies the school in advance of the appointment wherever possible.
 The pupil should only be out of school for the minimum amount of time necessary for the appointment.
 In most circumstances, a child should not miss a whole day at school for an appointment.
-If a pupil must attend a medical appointment during the school day, they must sign the child out using the sign out sheet in the reception.
+If a pupil must attend a medical appointment during the school day, they must sign out at the school office.
 No pupil will be allowed to leave the school site without parental confirmation.